Posts Tagged ‘Cadence Spalding’

 Cover arts are courtesy of each individual artist.
 Photo copyright Big Stock Photo by Subbotina Anna & ppart.

 The Christmas shopping season is here and many people are shopping for the perfect gift.
-I wrote a review on a Solo Piano Christmas album for another top musician so let me tell you about a husband and wife team needing little introduction since they are easily recognized as top New Age music producers.
+I recently wrote an album review about a solo piano Christmas album by a top new age artist so let me tell you about another fine Christmas album by vocalist Cadence Spalding, a respected new age vocalist and music producer.

-Holiday High by Cadence Spalding and Mars Lasar is a natural beauty by the traditional songs of familiarity on this seasonal album.
-The angelic vocals by Cadence blends into a beautiful interpretation throughout, while Mars displays his innovative talents of mixing and layering while adding his special creative touch and attentive technical leverage that easily sets this album apart from many others.
+Holiday High by Cadence Spalding is a natural beauty by the traditional songs on this seasonal album.
+The angelic vocals by Cadence blends into a beautiful interpretation for each song, including innovative mixing and layering that sets this Christmas album apart from so many other releases.

 Cadence Spalding is a multi talented singer, songwriter, and performer I have interviewed and published a review on recently.
 Many know about her Save The World release and solo performances with husband Mars Lasar on his albums by our interview, but there are so many more aspects to Cadence Spalding I wanted to tell you more about her.